 Configure a local WordPress development on macOS from scratch

 So you are a macOS user and you want to configure a local environment to build a WordPress project.
 Great choice, it is a fantastic piece of software!
-There are plenty of tools that let you set it up in no time at no cost — MAMP and XAMPP are probably the best choices for beginners.
-Smashing Magazine just published an article called “WordPress Local Development For Beginners: From Setup To Deployment” by Nick Schäferhoff which is a great guide that takes you through the journey when using these kinds of tools.
+There are plenty of tools that let you set it up in no time at no cost — MAMP / XAMPP and Local by FlyWheel are probably the best choices for beginners.
+Smashing Magazine published an article called “WordPress Local Development For Beginners: From Setup To Deployment” by Nick Schäferhoff which is a great guide that takes you through the journey when using these kinds of tools.
 There is one disadvantage though — applications like these hide lots of important details from the user and come pre-bundled with lots of stuff that you just don’t need to run a WordPress website.

 My approach is a little bit more complicated but gives you enough knowledge about the environment to walk away confidently.
 An Apache HTTP server, MySQL database and PHP programming language is all that we need and, believe it or not, your Apple computer comes with the majority of these elements baked in.

 Configure an Apache HTTP server and enable PHP

 The Apache HTTP Server and PHP language are already on your machine.
 You can confirm they are installed by checking the current version for each of them in the command line.